-Edibles seem like a simple way to use marijuana and THC.
-However, though they seem safe, they are not, especially for teen use.
-THC edibles still create that sense of high that many teens are seeking when using this drug.
-More so, long term use of marijuana edibles can create health risks and the development of dependence on this drug.
-At Foothills at Red Oak Recovery, our team works with teens who need help working their way through this type of use.
+Long-term use of marijuana edibles can also create health risks and the development of marijuana dependence.
+At Foothills at Red Oak Recovery, our team works with teenage boys who need help working their way through marijuana addiction.
+If you’re concerned about your son’s dependence on this drug, don’t hesitate to reach out for help.
 Contact Foothills at Red Oak Recovery today at 866.300.5275 to learn more.

 What Are Edibles?

 Any product to which people add THC or marijuana in order to ingest it is an edible.
 Often, these appear in the form of cookies or brownies.
 Sometimes it is in the form of gummies.
 In all situations, marijuana edibles still contain drugs that have psychoactive components to them, making them highly addictive to use over a period of time.

 While teenagers cannot buy edibles from dispensaries in even states where recreational marijuana is legal, they might have friends or older siblings who can procure them.
 It is essential for parents to be aware of what their children might have access to, as well as how to spot the signs of use, in order to get them help as soon as possible.

 What Are the Dangers of THC Edibles?